xenharmonic-devs/sonic-weave/BUILTIN.md

 `factors`, `count`, `equave`, `withUnity`

 ### cumprod
-Calculate the cumulative products of the factors in the array. (i.e. logarithmic cumulative sum)
+Calculate the cumulative products of the factors in the array i.e. logarithmic cumulative sums.
 #### Parameters:

 `array`